This foolproof method of cooking salmon fillet uses the slow cooker or crockpot (depending on where in the world you live!)

 Cover and cook on low for around 3 hours until the potato is soft.

-Remove the lid and add the salmon fillet in a single layer - try not to overlap.
+Remove the lid and add the fish in a single layer - try not to overlap.

 Pour over the lime juice and zest and a few twists of black pepper.